RuanCosta-Jitterbit/webappsnap/README.md

 - `wait`: Integer.
 (Optional) Override the default page load wait time (`instance.<instance-name>.wait`).
 The value is in milliseconds.

 - `operations`: An array of steps.
 (See [Operations](#operations)).
 Page entries without operations (only `uid`) are snapped automatically.
-(See `cfg/percona.pmm.json` for many examples.)
 Use operations when you need to perform a sequence of actions (click a menu, enter text, etc) before taking a screenshot snap.
 In operations and steps, you must add an explicit `snap` step type.

 ### `operations`